ltwlf/microsoft-teams-training/docs/bot-lab-1.md

     -  Save

 The connector is ready now!

+> The App registration that we just generated uses Client Credentials flow to secure the server to server connection between your Bot and the Microsoft Bot Connector.
+The App doesn't need any permission, but must have muti-tenant scope in case you want to create the app registraction manually.

 ### Configure the Bot
 - Back in VS Code open the appsettings.json file